 AgFuse, which Rogers has fully funded himself, has even caught the attention of some venture capital investors.
 “In the future, that’s hopefully not only a possibility but a reality.
 Right now we are just focused on building a good product and building our user base,” he says.
 He also hasn’t ruled out the possibility of monetizing the site to provide members with carefully curated advertisements.

-For now, Rogers and the AgFuse team are focused on enhancing the site and building up their user base.
-They also have some big projects in the work, including a mobile app that is in the final stages of development, and additional AgFuse platforms focused on consolidating farmers’ knowledge around the globe.
+Rogers’ current priorities include site enhancements and building up its user base.
+They also have some big projects in the works, including a mobile app that is in the final stages of development, and additional AgFuse platforms focused on consolidating farmers’ knowledge around the globe.

 According to Rogers, AgFuse is the first farm-centric social media platform of its kind.
 Although there are a number of message boards dedicated to farming and agriculture topics, he felt they weren’t cutting it when it came to helping farmers make real connections.